Bike Riding

 Explore Point Nepean National Park!

-Next you’ll ride out to Fort Nepean, located at the end of the Mornington Peninsula, Fort Nepean helped make Melbourne, Australia’s most well-defended city.
-You’ll be able to hop off your bikes and explore the vast tunnels of the fortress that were used during the first and second World Wars.
-Not to mention the breathtaking lookout points where Bass Strait meets Port Phillip Bay.
+At the end of Coles Track is Cheviot Hill, the mysterious beach where Prime Minister Harold Holt vanished from in 1967.
+The next part of your ride will to Fort Nepean, located at the end of the Mornington Peninsula.
+Theses Forts helped make Melbourne, Australia’s most well-defended city.
+Once at the end you’ll be able to hop off your bikes and explore the vast tunnels of the fortress that were used during the first and second World Wars.
+The breathtaking view of the bay and the ocean is not to be missed!

 The Tour at a Glance